hmteditors/burney86-book6/README.md

 ## Starting a validating dashboard

-Open a terminal in this repository, and:
+Open a terminal in this repository, and run this command:

     julia --project=dashboard dashboard/validatordashboard.jl

+(If you have this repository open in Visual Studio Code, use the terminal menu to open a `New Terminal`: it will already be in thge right directory to run the command above.)